SathyaBhat/sathyasays.com/content/posts/2008-10-01-how-tomounting-lvm-partitions-from-a-command-prompt-or-a-root-shell.md

 date: 2008-10-01T11:47:45+00:00
 url: /2008/10/01/how-tomounting-lvm-partitions-from-a-command-prompt-or-a-root-shell/
 categories:
-  - "Tips &amp; How-To's"
+  - "Tips & How-To's"
 tags:
   - commands
   - linux
-  - logical volumes
-  - LVM
-  - openSuSE
-  - SUSE
-  - "tips-and-howto's"
+  - lvm
   - tutorials

 ---
-Today as I booted into my openSUSE box, for reasons unknown to me, my LVM partitions failed to mount. fsck didn&#8217;t help, and and LVM based container system meant that I couldn&#8217;t use the standard mount /dev/sdxx style of mounting as well.
-With my /home and / configured as a LVM, the root (/) partition was active, but the /home partition was not being mounted, as a result, X and KDM wouldn&#8217;t start, giving a console login.
-After a bit of digging around the man files, I found thw lvm manfile and started experimenting(remember, no net access too!) and found out how to mount the LVM&#8217;d partitions.
+Today as I booted into my openSUSE box, for reasons unknown to me, my LVM partitions failed to mount. fsck didn't help, and and LVM based container system meant that I couldn't use the standard mount /dev/sdxx style of mounting as well.
+With my /home and / configured as a LVM, the root (/) partition was active, but the /home partition was not being mounted, as a result, X and KDM wouldn't start, giving a console login.
+After a bit of digging around the man files, I found thw lvm manfile and started experimenting(remember, no net access too!) and found out how to mount the LVM'd partitions.

 <!--more-->